mklindtner/rest-api-seed/readme.md

-A repository for quick-startup of the backend of a fullstack application.
+#Quick startup of a backendfor a fullstack application.

-Concepts
+##Concepts
 using JPA - hibernate
 Generic CRUDS using composite repository pattern (DATA) Generic DTO Mapper (REST)